Sounderya28/fullstack-engineering-journey/README.md

 # fullstack-engineering-journey
-A comprehensive collection of exercises, mini-projects, and full-stack applications built while learning and mastering modern web development technologies.
+A comprehensive collection of tasks and mini-projects built while learning and mastering modern web development technologies.